WordPress/theme-experiments/armando/readme.txt

 A basic full side editing theme for blogs.
 This theme has a three different header templates to choose from.
+This is an experimental theme.
+This theme requires Gutenberg version 9.9 or later.

 Named after Diego Armando Maradona https://en.wikipedia.org/wiki/Diego_Maradona